cloudmesh-community/book/chapters/rest/swagger-introspection-2-0.md

 OpenAPI.Conexion.1:

-> Modify the makefile so it works also on ubuntu, but do not disable
+> Modify the makefile, so it also works on ubuntu, but do not disable
 > the ability to run it correctly on OSX.
 Tip use if's in makefiles
 > base on the OS.
 You can look at the makefiles that create this book
-> as example. find alternatives to sarting a terminal in Linux.
+> as an example.
+Find alternatives to starting a terminal in Linux.

 OpenAPI.Conexion.2:

-> Modify the makefile so it works also on Windows 10, but do not
+> Modify the makefile, so it also works on Windows 10, but do not
 > disable the ability to run it correctly on OSX.
 Tip use ifs in
 > makefiles.
 You can look at the makefiles that create this book as
 > example.
-Find alternatives to start a powershell or cmd.exe in
+Find alternatives to start a PowerShell or cmd.exe in
 > windows.
-Maybe you need to use gitbash.
+Maybe you need to use GitBash.

 OpenAPI.Conexion.3: